jcampbellcodes/jcampbellcodes_og.github.io/_posts/2018-12-13-simdsseboilerplate.markdown

 and you also may find it convenient to `#ifdef` your old code above the new code to reference and do quick checks for output regressions.

-Once you have that, it's time to just rework your inner loop to look “SIMD-like".
+Once you have that, it's time to just rework your inner loop algorithm to naively use instrinsic-instruction versions of your arithmetic operators.
 At this point the performance is not as important as coaxing out any caveats you may have not noticed at first glance that give you compiler errors or cause you to to reorganize buffers, etc.